Brutal Lyrics

 And they'd all be so disappointed

-'Cause who am I, if not exploited
+'Cause who am I if not exploited

-Where's my fucking teenage dream?
+Where's my fuckin' teenage dream

 If someone tells me one more time

-"Enjoy your youth", I'm gonna cry
+Enjoy your youth, I'm gonna cry

-And I don't stick up for myself
+I don't stick up fro myself

 I'm anxious and nothing can help

-And I wish I'd done this before
+I wish I'd done this before

 And I wish people liked me more

-This the kinda thanks I get?
+This the kind of thanks I get?

 They say these are the golden years

-But I wish I could disappear
+But I wish I could dissapear

 Ego crush is so severe